 Our Physical Education curriculum is high quality, well thought out and is planned to demonstrate progression in a fun and engaging way.
 It is taught as is taught as a basis for lifelong learning, where the children have access to a wide range of activities in the belief that if taught well and the children are allowed to succeed, then they will continue to have a physically active life.
 If children are keeping up with the curriculum, they are deemed to be making good or better progress.
 In addition, we measure the impact of our curriculum through the following methods: observations and evidence gathered during the lessons, tracking children’s achievement against the planned outcomes, photographs and videos and children’s discussions about their learning.
 We aim to equip our children with the necessary skills and a love for sport.
 They will hopefully grow up to live happy and healthy lives utilizing the skills and knowledge acquired through P.E.

 Every class at Kingsley take part in at least 2 hours of physical activity a week as part of the National Curriculum.
 Children will learn a variety of skills across a range of sports.
 This includes skills in gymnastics, dance, invasion games, net and wall games, swimming and outdoor and adventurous activities.
-They engage in competitive and co-operative physical activities.
+They engage in inter and intra competitive as well as co-operative physical activities.

 In Key Stage one children will develop fundamental movement skills, become increasingly competent and confident and access a broad range of opportunities to extend their agility, balance and coordination, individually and with others.